l4wio/CTF-challenges-by-me/0ctf_final-2017/luckygame/README.md

 Plus, PHP is weird, on comparing integers...

-Only 100 lines of code PHP, everything was setup in with logical way (especially, check bet money > 0)
+Only 100 lines of code PHP, everything was setup in logical way (especially, check bet money > 0)

 ---